samorani/MatchingPPE/README.md

 The ppe_match package contains the implementation of two strategies illustrated above: the first-come-first-matched strategy (strategies.FCFM_strategy) and the "proximity matching" strategy tested by Bala et al. (2021) (strategies.proximity_match_strategy).

-### Random generation of realistic data sets
+### Random generation of requests through bootstrapping
-To properly assess the performance of a matching strategy, it is desirable to run our deterministic simulation procedure multiple times, each time on a different (but realistic) sequence of donor and recipient requests.
-This can be achived by "bootstrapping", which consists of sampling requests from the original data in random order.
-Below is a bootstrapping procedure (<i>generate_data_for_bootstrap</i>), which randomly reorder the real requests, while keeping the original timestamps.
-That is, this procedure reassigns to each request the timestamp of a randomly chosen request.
+Users interested in embedding our framework in a simulation procedure may be interested in generating random variations of our data set, in order to test their code on multiple data sets.
+To that end, the code below implements a "bootstrap" procedure that randomly reorders the actual donor (recipient) requests by reassigning to each donor (recipient) request the timestamp of another random donor (recipient) request.
+In other words, in each bootstrap execution, the same recipients (and donors) make exactly the same requests as in the original data, but they make them in a different order every time.
+The function <i>generate_data_for_bootstrap</i> takes as input the donor and recipient requests and two random seeds for the reordering.
+It returns two new donor and recipient requests as pandas DataFrames.

 	import pandas as pd
 	def generate_data_for_bootstrap(donor_path,recipient_path,random_seed_donors,random_seed_recipients):